 Surprised?
 The more you weigh, the higher your RMR and total metabolism, because your body now has more tissue to sustain.

 A pound of muscle burns 6 calories at rest while a pound of fat burns 2 calories at rest.
 Obviously, most of us would want to gain any extra weight in muscle, not fat!
 So if you are trying to lose weight, your best bet is to make sure to strength train and gain some muscle mass to help offset the inevitable slowdown in metabolic rate that comes with weight loss.

 The more active you are, the more you can shift your body into a lean, mean, calorie burning machine.
 We’ll talk about exercise next, but mainly—just get your butt out of that chair!
 Fidget, jiggle your leg, stretch, stand, bounce on a ball, and you will be helping your body burn more calories each day.
-In fact, studies have shown that people who are chronic fidgeters burn an estimated 10 times more calories each day than non-fidgeters!
+In fact, studies have shown that people who are chronic fidgeters burn on the order of 300 - 800 more calories each day than non-fidgeters!
 Every little bit really does count.